Are you bored with your all-inclusive vacations? Did you ever picture yourself exploring the totally out of this world scenery of Iceland?

-Starting from Either Eglissadir, if you chose a long drive, or from the Hofn area, make your way towards the Hengifoss waterfall.
-Hope you didn’t get tired of them already because it’s impressive, and rather different than the ones you have seen before!
+Starting from either Eglissadir, if you choose a long drive, or from the Hofn area, make your way towards the Hengifoss Waterfall.
+Hope you didn’t get tired of all those waterfalls already because this one is impressive and rather different than the ones you have aready seen!

-If the time and weather permits it, you can go on a drive around one or some of the Eastern Fjords.
+If the time and weather permits it, you can go on a drive around one or more of the Eastern Fjords.

 See more details about day 5 and accommodation info here.

-You won’t be able to wake up from your admiration, as just 10 minutes walking you will see Selfoss, which is stunning in a different way: it’s quitter, but in the shape of a horseshoe with many falling torrents.
+You won’t be able to wake up from your admiration, as after just a 10-minute walk you will see Selfoss, which is stunning in a different way: it’s quieter, but in the shape of a horseshoe with many cascading torrents.
 Something like Rivendell.

-Did you ever wonder how Mars looks like?
-I think you’ll find your answer at the sulfur smelling fields of Hverarond, a mare 20 minutes drive from Dettifoss.
+Did you ever wonder what Mars looks like?
+I think you’ll find your answer at the sulfur smelling fields of Hverarond, a mere 20-minute drive from Dettifoss.

-Just around the corner there are the Mývatn nature baths, also known as the Blue lagoon of the North.
-I suggest you relax here for one hour or so.
-It is also cheaper than the Blue lagoon, but I still prefer the first one!
+Just around the corner there are the Mývatn nature baths, also known as the Blue Lagoon of the North.
+I suggest you relax here for an hour or so.
+It is also cheaper than the Blue Lagoon, but I still prefer the first one!

 Aaaaaand we’re still not done yet!
-Make your way around the Mývatn lake and stop to see Godafoss.
+Make your way around Mývatn Lake and stop to see Godafoss.
 The third waterfall of the day, fantastic again!